aleesteele/aleesteele.github.io/_posts/2026-09-24-cursor-magazine.md

 This piece was collecting years of thinking and working around maps, and the piece traces my thinking around the subject.

-It was wonderful to work with Maïwenn and
+It was wonderful to work with Maïwenn and Naomi - thank you so much for the editorial and artistic care in developing this piece!

-I continue to speak with folks about the project and plan the walk.
-Onwards!